List icon Contents

 This approach returns a valid URL only if the Engine was configured with the Remote Debugging Port.

-JxBrowser provides functionality that allows you to intercept the mouse and keyboard events before they will be sent to the web page using the following callbacks:
+JxBrowser allows you to intercept the mouse, keyboard, and touch events before they will be sent to the web page using the following callbacks:

 • EnterMouseCallback